Main illustration: Celine Loup

 Somewhat to our surprise, we saw a lift here too.
 Users who watched a demo on-demand were now 14% more likely to retain into month 2 than those who had not watched a demo.
 So that’s a 3% overall increase from the old world of scheduled live demos.

 But far from supplanting live demos and Q&As, this on-demand approach complements the other demo models.
 It has allowed us to clarify the specific areas in which live events and video excel.
-We continue to use live webinars for when we’re looking to encourage customers to take specific actions, where a live setting means we can tailor the content and Q&A to suit the needs of both us and our users.
+We continue to use live webinars for when we’re looking to encourage customers to take specific actions, where a live setting means we can tailor the content and Q&A to suit the specific needs of both us and our users.

 Meanwhile, our on-demand demo videos are getting shorter and more focused too.
 We want them to be agile, and exist in lots of different contexts.
 For instance, our Sales and Customer Support teams can create video playlists they know will benefit their clients, without any of the content which may not be relevant to them.